 What is the criteria for admission?

-As we are a small centre, we are able to look carefully through each child’s application.
-At The Learn Academy, we look for motivated learners, solid academic transcripts and strong English language skills.
+At TLA, we look carefully through each child’s application.
+We look for motivated learners with solid academic transcripts and strong English language skills.
 We do not stipulate specific grade entry requirements, but we do want to see evidence of commitment to learning.

 What are GCSEs?